Priyanshu19Mishra/Power-BI-Dashboards/README.md

 Operational Insights:
 Dashboards can help operations teams monitor processes like inventory levels, order fulfillment, and supply chain metrics, ensuring smooth operations.

+Executive Dashboards:
+Senior management can use dashboards to visualize critical business metrics such as overall profitability, performance by region, or project status.